clementfraney/GW_allocation_model/README.md

 # GW_allocation_model
+This repository contains the data files and the model that I have built during my master thesis at the Technical University of Denmark.
+The topic of the master thesis was:
-Optimizing Groundwater Allocation and Water Supply Infrastructure in the Capital Region of Denmark, Using Linear Programming
+Optimizing Groundwater Allocation and Water Supply Infrastructure in the Capital Region of Denmark, Using Linear Programming.

+The repository contains the groundwater allocation optimization model, in the python file: "GW_allocation_model.py".
+The python script is using input data from the folder "Input data model" and save results in the "Results" folder.

+The repository also contains a guidance documents for using the model with your own catchments that you would like to define.